sromanowski12/education/n190/notes/final-exam-review.md

 - **Strong Base**: bases that dissociate completely in water
   - Ex.
 NaOH - Lye
-- **Weak Base**: a base that dissociates only to a small extent in aqueous solution
+- **Weak Base**: a base that dissociates only to a small extent in aqueous solution **Reaction of Mixed Acids and Bases**
+- **Neutralization Reaction**: a chemical reaction in which the hydrogen ions from an acid combine with the hydroxide ions from a base to form water molecules
+- **Neutral Solution**: neither acidic nor basic
+- **pH**: "power of hydrogen", (0 - 14) indicates the acidity of a solution
+  - pH7: Neutral
+  - > pH7: Bases
+  - < pH7: Acids
+- **Ocean Acidification**: the lowering of the ocean pH due to increased atmospheric carbon dioxide
 ### **Ch.
 7: Nuclear Chemistry**